Commissioning

 Planning and Preparation Engineering

-Sub-systems Identification and Mark-Up Drawings (by discipline)
+Sub-systems identification and Mark-Up drawings (by discipline)

 Probably the single most important element of the up-front commissioning work in the engineering phase of the project is identification of sub-systems and mark-up drawings by discipline.